scipy-conference/scipy_proceedings/papers/robert_jackson/paper.rst

 box (L-BFGS-B) variant of this technique can take advantage of this by only using L-BFGS on what the algorithm identifies as free variables, optimizing the retrieval further.
 The L-BFGS-B algorithm is implemented in SciPy.
-After the initial wind field is set up, PyDDA calls the L-BFGS-B algorithm with this line of code
+After the initial wind field is provided, PyDDA calls the L-BFGS-B algorithm with this line of code

 .. code-block:: python